 - A make-up air system should be provided for all new hoods.

 - All new stacks should extend at least 6 feet above the roof line for optimum flow efficiency.

 - No hood should be used for a function for which it was not designed.

 3.B.
 Hood Inspections

-The Environmental and Occupational Safety Office schedules and performs annual inspections of all fume hoods on campus.
+The Office of Environmental Health & Safety schedules and performs annual inspections of all fume hoods on campus.
 Inspections include: